jubentley/MicrosoftBubblesScreensaverCloneOpenGL/README.md

 In its current state (and this is a really early build) its stable and useable but it needs a lot of refinement.

-Massive, massive credits to [TheCherno](https://github.com/TheCherno) and his [OpenGL Series](https://www.youtube.com/watch?v=W3gAzLwfIP0&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2) on youtube for if not for that this may not of become a reality and I would of failed my custom University Final Project!
+Massive, massive credits to [TheCherno](https://github.com/TheCherno) and his [OpenGL Series](https://www.youtube.com/watch?v=W3gAzLwfIP0&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2) on youtube for if not for that this may not of become a reality (most other guides were pretty bad) and I would of failed my specialized University Final Project!